huseyingulsin/Fix-CapsLock-Delay-in-Arch/README.md

 # Fix-CapsLock-Delay-in-Linux-Distros
-This is a common keyboard delay problem in Linux distros.
+  This is a common CapsLock delay problem in Linux distros.

 ## Is it a bug/mistake?
 Actually this predefined structure comes from early typewriters.
 My script configures XKB (X Keyboard Extension) file.